radiodan-archive/project/docs/getting_started.markdown

 In about 1 - 2 minutes you should see the led light up and flash green@@.
 When this happens, on your main computer, look for a new wifi network called 'radiodan-configuration'.

-Join this network, and you should see a web page pop up (like a 'captive portal' you get iwith some wifi networks).
+Join this network, and you should see a web page pop up (like a 'captive portal' you get with some wifi networks).
-Follow the instructions and select a wifi network to connect to and give it the password.
+Follow the instructions and select a wifi network to connect to and type in the password.
 Click 'reboot now', and rejoin your usual wifi network.

 ## 5. Listen to the radio